 4. Repeat the test from step 2 for each specified test point.
 If the re-positioning concept is applied, the device needs to be positioned in P0 Orientation 2 (either option 1 or option 2).

 5. he postprocessing method and the performance metric are defined in Clause 5.2.

+Note: For step 2 of throughput testing, the measurement is not needed to start from maximum downlink power each time.
+To save testing time, the starting downlink power can be set as a proper value (lower than maximum downlink power supported by test system) as long as the throughput curve curve can reach at least 70% of the maximum theoretical throughput.

 < end of change 2>